-- For courses meeting once a week, within two weeks of the first day of classes. - For courses meeting more than once a week, within one week of the first day of classes. - For short courses, a student may drop the course no later than the second day after the short course has begun. - For independent study/law review writing, a student may add/drop no later than first Monday following Fall break for the Fall semester or the first Monday following Spring break for the Spring semester.
+- For courses meeting once a week, within two weeks of the first day of classes or a date listed on the academic calendar, except for short courses (see infra). - For courses meeting more than once a week, within one week of the first day of classes. - For short courses, a student may drop the course no later than the second day after the short course has begun. - For independent study/law review writing, a student may add/drop no later than first Monday following Fall break for the Fall semester or the first Monday following Spring break for the Spring semester.
 For summer term, this date will be set on the Academic Calendar.
 After that point a student may not drop and if they do not complete the work they will receive an Incomplete.